 Using both formulas, a vast Apollonian packing can be found.
 This Demonstration focuses on initial circle sets with integer curvature.
-Hover over a smaller gray circle to see its curvature.
+Hover over an empty circle to see its curvature.
 Various wonderful results can occur:

 1. If the initial curvatures are integers, so are all the curvatures.

 2. If the first circle is a line, the configuration is the set of Ford circles.

 3. With a large interior circle, the configuration is a Pappus chain.